Salisbury Post: Boone Newspapers

 On February 19, 2014, the sale of the Salisbury Post to Salisbury Newsmedia LLC was completed.
 Salisbury Newsmedia is part of Alabama-based Boone Newspapers Inc.

 Salisbury the Magazine

 The Salisbury Post also publishes Salisbury the Magazine, a perfect-bound, 84-page magazine with featured content of Salisbury and Rowan County.
 Maggie Blackwell is the editor.

 Staff

-The Post has had nine editors.
-Those who held the position the longest were Spencer Murphy (1936 to 1964) and Elizabeth Cook (1993 to 2018).
+Editors who held the position the longest were Spencer Murphy (1936 to 1964) and Elizabeth Cook (1993 to 2018).
 Paris Goodnight became editor in March 2022.
-Elisabeth Strillacci is the news editor, and Andy Mooney is copy/design editor.
-Mike London is longtime sportswriter.
+Chandler Inions became editor in October 2023, replacing Elisabeth Strillacci, who retired.